 Methods of Payment

 Most import transactions by German customers, especially those involving large German distributors, take place under seller-buyer terms, such as the common 30/60/90-day accounts, or payment against documents.
-The electronic funds transfer (EFT, equivalent to SWIFT or wire transfers) is the most popular payment mechanism by which German importers remit payment to their U.S. suppliers and is the fastest and cheapest way to transfer funds.
-Current technology makes online transfers reasonably secure and transparent.
+Electronic funds transfers (such as SWIFT, SEPA, ACH, or wire transfers) are popular payment mechanisms by which German importers remit payment to their U.S. suppliers.
+Current technology makes online transfers reasonably cheap, secure, and transparent.

 The letter of credit is still used in some industry sectors but now covers a fraction of total imports, largely due to its cost and time requirements as well as the ease in obtaining credit ratings in Germany, which increases transparency and transactional safety.
 L/C’s for payments under USD 5,000 are almost unknown in Germany.
-U.S. exporters may also encounter Bills of Exchange (Wechsel), usually payable within two or three months, however this antiquated payment mechanism is also passing from the scene.
+U.S. exporters may also encounter Bills of Exchange (Wechsel), usually payable within two or three months, however this is an antiquated payment mechanism.
 Cash-in-advance is also rare in German import payment.

-Both private and public credit insurance are available in Germany.
-Euler Hermes (German), Coface (French) and Atradius (Dutch) are among the private providers (which also offer ranking and scoring services), and the main public insurer is the Staatliche Kreditversicherung (Hermes-Bürgschaften), which is administered by Euler Hermes and is used to cover German exports to countries with high political and country risk.
+Both private and public credit insurance (both known as Hermesdeckung) are available in Germany.
+Allianz Trade (German), Coface (French) and Atradius (Dutch) are among the private providers (which also offer ranking and scoring services).
+The main public insurance program is administered by Allianz Trade and is used to cover German exports to countries with high political and country risk.

 Overall, German firms continue to enjoy a relatively good reputation for their payment practices and management of credit.
 However, default risks in Germany vary from region to region and industry to industry.
 The U.S. Commercial Service Germany offers the International Company Profile as a tool to help evaluate the creditworthiness of potential customers or partners and recommends that U.S. exporters consider normal, prudent credit practices in Germany in all transactions.